UEFI: Secure Boot

 It has been disputed whether the operating-system kernel and its modules must be signed as well; while the UEFI specifications do not require it, Microsoft has asserted that their contractual requirements do, and that it reserves the right to revoke any certificates used to sign code that can be used to compromise the security of the system.
 In Windows, if Secure Boot is enabled, all kernel drivers must be digitally signed; non-WHQL drivers may be refused to load.
 In February 2013, another Red Hat developer attempted to submit a patch to the Linux kernel that would allow it to parse Microsoft's authenticode signing using a master X.509 key embedded in PE files signed by Microsoft.
-However, the proposal was criticized by Linux creator Linus Torvalds, who attacked Red Hat for supporting Microsoft's control over the Secure Boot infrastructure.
+However, the proposal was criticized by Linux creator Linus Torvalds, who argued that Red Hat was accommodating Microsoft's control over the Secure Boot infrastructure.

 On 26 March 2013, the Spanish free-software development group Hispalinux filed a formal complaint with the European Commission, contending that Microsoft's Secure Boot requirements on OEM systems were "obstructive" and anti-competitive.

 At the Black Hat conference in August 2013, a group of security researchers presented a series of exploits in specific vendor implementations of UEFI that could be used to exploit Secure Boot.

 In August 2016 it was reported that two security researchers had found the "golden key" security key Microsoft uses in signing operating systems.
-Technically, no key was exposed, however, an exploitable binary signed by the key was.
-This allows any software to run as though it was genuinely signed by Microsoft and exposes the possibility of rootkit and bootkit attacks.
-This also makes patching the fault impossible, since any patch can be replaced (downgraded) by the (signed) exploitable binary.
-Microsoft responded in a statement that the vulnerability only exists in ARM architecture and Windows RT devices, and has released two patches; however, the patches do not (and cannot) remove the vulnerability, which would require key replacements in end-user firmware to fix.
+Technically, no key was exposed, but an exploitable binary signed by the key was.
+This allows software to execute as though it were signed by Microsoft, presenting potential risks for rootkit and bootkit attacks.
+This also complicates remediation efforts, since a patch can potentially be downgraded by replacing it with the signed exploitable binary.
+Microsoft stated that the vulnerability only affects ARM architecture and Windows RT devices and released two updates; however, reports noted that these updates do not completely prevent exploitation because fully resolving the vulnerability would require key replacements in end-user firmware.

-On 1 March 2023, researchers from ESET Cybersecurity Firm reported "The first in-the-wild UEFI bootkit bypassing UEFI Secure Boot" named "BlackLotus" in their public analyses findings describing the theory behind its mechanics exploiting the patches that "do not (and cannot) remove the vulnerability".
+On 1 March 2023, researchers from ESET reported discovering "BlackLotus", described as the first active UEFI bootkit capable of bypassing UEFI Secure Boot by exploiting the limitations of the previous security updates.